How To Find The Details Of The Driver Who Caused A Road Accident From A Vehicle Registration Number

-In this article you will discover what details should be exchanged at an accident scene; how a member of the public can establish who the driver of the vehicle that injured them is from a registration number only; how your personal injury solicitor can obtain the motor insurance details of the driver at fault and how to claim compensation for personal injury even when the driver at fault was insured or his/her identity cannot be established.
+In this article you will discover what details should be exchanged at an accident scene; how you can establish who the driver of the vehicle that injured you is from a registration number only; how your personal injury solicitor can obtain the motor insurance details of the driver at fault and how to claim compensation for personal injury even when the driver at fault was not insured or his/her identity cannot be established.

 We set out the details that should be provided following a road accident in our details to be exchanged in motor vehicle accident article

 If you are one of the many victims involved in a road accident – you may only have the vehicle registration number of the driver at fault.